prasangapokharel/khalti_sdk/README.md

 ### Khalti PHP SDK
-A comprehensive PHP SDK for integrating Khalti Payment Gateway into your PHP applications.
+A simple and easy PHP SDK for integrating Khalti Payment Gateway into your PHP applications.
 Developed by www.prasangapokharel.com.np

 ## 🚀 Installation